Origami

 The small number of basic origami folds can be combined in a variety of ways to make intricate designs.
 The best-known origami model is the Japanese paper crane.
 In general, these designs begin with a square sheet of paper whose sides may be of different colors, prints, or patterns.
 Traditional Japanese origami, which has been practiced since the Edo period (1603–1868), has often been less strict about these conventions, sometimes cutting the paper or using nonsquare shapes to start with.
 The principles of origami are also used in stents, packaging, and other engineering applications.

 Etymology

 The word "origami" is a compound of two smaller words: "ori" (root verb "oru"), meaning to fold, and "kami", meaning paper.
 Until recently, not all forms of paper folding were grouped under the word origami.
 Before that, paper folding for play was known by a variety of names, including "orikata" or "origata" (折形), "orisue" (折据), "orimono" (折物), "tatamigami" (畳紙) and others.

+The term has been adopted in many countries, while in others, local vocabulary is preferred for recreational paper folding, such as zhe zhi in China, jongi jeobgi in Korea and papiroflexia in Spain.